-The grant is made possible through contributions to the FRC, which focuses exclusively on increased recycling of post-consumer foam polystyrene.
-Its members include Americas Styrenics; Cascades Canada ULC; CKF Inc.; Chick-fil-A; Dart Container Corp.; Dolco Packaging; Dyne-A-Pak; Genpak; INEOS Styrolution America LLC; NOVA Chemicals Corp.; Pactiv Foodservice/Food Packaging; Republic Plastics; and TOTAL Petrochemicals & Refining USA.
+The grant is made possible through contributions to FRC, which focuses exclusively on increased recycling of post-consumer foam polystyrene.
+Its members include Americas Styrenics; Cascades Canada ULC; Chick-fil-A; CKF Inc.; Dart Container Corp.; Dolco Packaging; Dyne-A-Pak; Genpak; INEOS Styrolution America LLC.; Pactiv Foodservice/Food Packaging; and Republic Plastics.

-Collier County is the 15th grant recipient to receive FRC funding since 2015.
-Over 4 million additional residents in the U.S. and Canada can recycle foam as a result of FRC grants.
-Visit www.RecycleFoam.org to learn about foam recycling, read about previous recipients, or apply for a grant.
+Tiny House Community Development, Greensboro Beautiful, Inc., Emerging Ecology and Environmental Stewardship Greensboro are the 19th grant recipients to receive FRC funding since 2015.
+Over 6 million additional residents in the U.S. and Canada can recycle foam as a result of FRC grants.
+Visit www.RecycleFoam.org to learn about foam recycling, read about previous recipients or apply for a grant.